 Faith-based institutions and programs can bring fathers together with their children.
 Encourage healthy and appropriate male role models to engage children in their sphere of influence.

 If you’re a business leader, encourage employee participation in community efforts with children.
 For example, promote mentoring with organizations like Big Brothers-Big Sisters, youth groups, Boys and Girls Club or Girls, Inc.

-There is no denying that a healthy father positively impacts his child’s life, and that father absence dramatically affects a child’s ability to thrive throughout life.
+There’s no denying that a healthy father positively impacts his child’s life and that father absence dramatically affects a child’s ability to thrive throughout life.

 Did this blog give you the information you were looking for and give you tools to help improve your relationships?